 Update 6 August: Currently we aren't aware of any supply issues with Creon in the UK.
 But if you are having problems accessing Creon or managing your Creon dose, do get in touch with our specialist nurses on our Support Line.

-Hello, we are Lynne and Emma, specialist pancreatic cancer nurses, this blog is to provide you with some information following a recent update about the supply of Creon 25,000.
+Hello, we are Lynne and Emma, specialist pancreatic cancer nurses.
+This blog is to provide you with some information following an update in May 2020 about the supply of Creon 25,000.

 Pancreatic enzyme replacement therapy (PERT) is a capsule you take orally that helps to replace the enzymes your pancreas would normally make.
 They help you to digest your food and absorb all the calories and nutrients.
 One of the brands of PERT is Creon.
 Mylan, the company that produce Creon for the UK, have warned of a temporary shortage of Creon 25,000 capsules over the coming weeks.

 I want to reassure you that this shortage isn’t related to the coronavirus (COVID-19) and there will be areas in the UK not affected by this shortage, so it may be that you aren’t affected at all.